labex-labs/open-source-labs/rust/rust-book/lab-ch03-02-data-types/step1.md

 # Data Types

-Every value in Rust is of a certain _data type_, which tells Rust what kind of data is being specified so it knows how to work with that data.
+Every value in Rust is of a certain **data type**, which tells Rust what kind of data is being specified so it knows how to work with that data.
 We'll look at two data type subsets: scalar and compound.

-Keep in mind that Rust is a _statically typed_ language, which means that it must know the types of all variables at compile time.
+Keep in mind that Rust is a **statically typed** language, which means that it must know the types of all variables at compile time.
 The compiler can usually infer what type we want to use based on the value and how we use it.
-In cases when many types are possible, such as when we converted a `String` to a numeric type using `parse` in "Comparing the Guess to the Secret Number" on page XX, we must add a type annotation, like this:
+In cases when many types are possible, such as when we converted a `String` to a numeric type using `parse` in "Comparing the Guess to the Secret Number", we must add a type annotation, like this:

 ```rust
 let guess: u32 = "42".parse().expect("Not a number!");